Safer sleep for babies

 • Keep your baby’s head uncovered – if they have a blanket, it should be tucked in no higher than their shoulders.

-DO NOTS for safer sleep
+Do nots for safer sleep

 • Never sleep on a sofa or in an armchair with your baby.